 Introduction to Mauldin, South Carolina

 Mauldin, South Carolina is 7 miles SE of Greenville, South Carolina (center to center) and 88 miles W of Charlotte, North Carolina.
 It is in Greenville county.
 The city is part of the Greenville - Spartanburg - Anderson metro area.
-The population of Mauldin is 15,224.

 The town was named Mauldin in 1820 after W. L. Mauldin, South Carolina's Lieutenant Governor.
 Initially, the region's train station was called Mauldin because the Lt.
 Governor helped build the station.
 Over time, the entire region was named Mauldin.
 The region was finally incorporated as a town in 1960.